6 Safest Non-Toxic Cutting Boards (No Harmful Chemicals)

 Maintenance: ⭐⭐⭐⭐

-Why It's My #1 Pick: This stunning walnut cutting board is my #1 pick because it was the best all-rounder during testing.
+Why It's My #1 Pick: The Sonder Los Angeles Alfred Cutting Board is my #1 pick because it was the best all-rounder during testing.

-I also use this board to serve snacks and appetizers during gatherings.
-Guests always comment on its beauty, and it often becomes a conversation piece.
+I also use the Alfred Cutting Board to serve snacks and appetizers during gatherings.
+The rounded edges make it easy to carry.
+Our guests always comment on its beauty, and it often becomes a conversation piece.

-The board came pre-treated with two coats of food-grade mineral oil.
+The Alfred Cutting Board arrived pre-treated with food-grade mineral oil.
 This was fine (it's non-toxic).
 However, I prefer to use coconut oil on all my wooden kitchen utensils.
-So, straight out of the box, I thoroughly washed it in warm, soapy water and allowed it to air dry.
+So, straight out of the box, I thoroughly washed my Alfred Cutting Board in warm, soapy water and allowed it to air dry.

 I then applied a generous oil coating and let it soak in for three hours.
-This helped protect the board further and enhance the natural beauty of the wood grain.
+This helped protect the Alfred Cutting Board further and enhance the natural beauty of the wood grain.

 Pros & Cons